You are here

 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions Biology grads have attained six months to one year after graduation.
+Here's a sampling of positions and graduate programs Biology grads have attained six months to one year after graduation.

 For more data see the Biology Graduate Follow-Up Report.